bzliu94/bzliu94.github.io/README.md

 Miscellaneous

 * BU book club (Fall 2017) - have read The Nightingale, In Cold Blood, Before the Fall, Persuasion, part of Boston Noir
-* AP English Lit. reading - Brave New World, Pride and Prejudice (halfway through), Oedipus, Heart of Darkness, The Return of the Native, Hamlet (done), Mythology (done), Uncle Vanya, Great Expectations (done), My Antonia, Macbeth (done), The Importance of Being Ernest, Crime and Punishment, Madam Bovary
+* AP English Lit. reading - Brave New World, Pride and Prejudice (done), Oedipus, Heart of Darkness, The Return of the Native, Hamlet (done), Mythology (done), Uncle Vanya, Great Expectations (done), My Antonia (done), Macbeth (done), The Importance of Being Ernest (done), Crime and Punishment, Madam Bovary
 * have not obtained - An Introduction to Fiction (Kennedy/Gioia, 9/10), Sound and Sense (Perrine, 9/10/11)

 Private matters